7" x 10" trim size

 Who publishes in this size

-The 7" × 10" format is primarily used by authors who want their book to be received as a textbook, professional reference, or serious educational resource.
-Self-publishing academics, retired professionals writing definitive guides in their field, and educators producing supplementary course materials all gravitate to this size because it signals institutional credibility.
-Study guide authors — particularly in the lucrative professional exam prep space (CPA, Bar, USMLE) — use 7" × 10" as their default because it matches the format of officially licensed study materials that candidates already trust.
-The hardcover eligibility allows institutional sales to libraries and universities, where hardcover is often preferred for durability.
+The 7" x 10" format is primarily used by authors who want their book to be received as a textbook, professional reference, or serious educational resource.
+Self-publishing academics writing their first textbook outside the traditional Pearson/Wiley channel, retired professionals writing definitive guides in their field (a 30-year nurse anaesthetist writing a CRNA prep book, a retired tax attorney writing a CPA study guide), and educators producing supplementary course materials all gravitate to this size because it signals institutional credibility.
+Study guide authors - particularly in the lucrative professional exam prep space (CPA, Bar, USMLE, NCLEX) - use 7" x 10" as their default because it matches the format of officially licensed study materials that candidates already trust.
+The hardcover eligibility enables institutional sales to libraries and universities, where hardcover is often preferred for durability and shelf life.

 Design considerations for 7" × 10"

-At 7" × 10", the challenge is using the page area purposefully rather than letting it feel wasteful.
+At 7" x 10", the challenge is using the page area purposefully rather than letting it feel wasteful.
 Two-column interior layouts at 3.25" each are common in academic publishing and work well for content with frequent figures and tables.
-Running headers should include both the book title and chapter name for easy navigation in reference works.
-Chapter openings benefit from a distinctive visual treatment — a full-width rule, an abstract image, or a thematic quotation — to signal chapter transitions in what may be a long and dense work.
+Running headers should include both the book title (verso) and chapter name (recto) for easy navigation in reference works.
+Chapter openings benefit from a distinctive visual treatment - a full-width rule, an abstract image, or a thematic quotation - to signal chapter transitions in what may be a long and dense work.
 For the cover, the wider format allows for side-by-side visual comparisons, infographic elements, or a bold typographic treatment that would be impossible at narrower sizes.
+The hardcover spine at 300 pages is 0.81", easily accommodating title, subtitle, and author name with breathing room.

 Printing costs at this size